staeff777/scalaveusz/readme.md

 Create [Veusz](https://veusz.github.io/) charts in Scala.
 The combination of this API and Vuesz allows to
 - quickly create various types of plots in Scala,
-- open them in the Veusz Editor to try out different layout and styles and then to
+- open them in the Veusz editor to try out different layouts and styles and then to
-- adjust the settings in code according to the UI.
+- adjust the settings in the source code according to the UI.

 It is useful for the creation of static scientific plots, if render time is not a key requiement (due to the execution of an external program).